 Terminology

-Web "content" generally refers to the information in a Web page or Web application, including text, images, forms, sounds, and such.
+Web “content” generally refers to the information in a Web page or Web application, including text, images, forms, sounds, videos, and such.
 More specific definitions are available in the WCAG documents, which are linked from the Web Content Accessibility Guidelines (WCAG) Overview.

 Web software includes: